Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/renderer.md

 This renderer draws a line along the path of each particle.
 It is relatively expensive but allows you to draw smooth lines along your particles, which may be useful in complex movement scenarios such as the vortex example in the video below.

+* **Length:** The length of the rope trail.
+For long trails, make sure to also increase the lifetime of the particles in the **Initializer** settings.
 * **Segments:** The number of segments in each line.
 Higher numbers makes the particles smoother at the cost of system performance.
 * **Subdivision:** The number of subdivisions in each line.
 Higher numbers makes corners smoother at the cost of system performance.
+* **UV scale:** Changes how often the texture is repeated.
+Make sure clamping is disabled when importing the texture, otherwise the particle will be cut off.
+* **UV scrolling:** When enabled, the texture moves along the particles.
+Good for any type of stream (for example water).

 <video width="90%" style="margin:0 auto;display:block;" controls loop autoplay>
   <source src="/videos/particle_renderer_rope_trail.mp4" type="video/mp4">